How to travel between Lake Towada and Tokyo

 By train

-Take a Hayate or Hayabusa train on the JR Tohoku Shinkansen from Tokyo to Hachinohe (3 hours, seat reservations mandatory).
-Then take the Aoimori Railway from Hachinohe to Noheji (30-45 minutes) and finally the JR Ominato Line from Noheji to Shimokita (50 minutes).
-The entire one way trip takes around five hours, costs about 17,000 yen and is fully covered by the Japan Rail Pass.
+The JR Ominato Line runs from Noheji Station to Shimokita Station (50 minutes) on the Shimokita Peninsula.
+From Tokyo, take a Hayabusa train on the JR Tohoku Shinkansen to Hachinohe (3 hours, seat reservations mandatory) and transfer to the Aoimori Railway to Noheji (30-45 minutes).
+The entire one way trip takes 4.5 to 5 hours, costs about 18,500 yen and is fully covered by the Japan Rail Pass.
+From Aomori, Noheji can be reached in a 45 minute ride by the Aoimori Railway.

 By air